Novecento99/Holophonor/README.md

 The performances of the framework are highly dependent on the hardware you are using.

-**The main question is: on which parameters does the performance of the framework depend?**
+**The main question is: which specific hardware parameters affect the performance?**

 ### Performance benchmarks